Courses – Faculty of Science

 Software Tools and Techniques

 An advanced course examining research issues related to tools and techniques for software design and development.
-Typical topics include: techniques for data mapping and data integration, software architectures for developing software tools, issues in advanced database systems.
-The precise content may vary from year to year.
-Consult the department for details.
+Topics include: techniques for data mapping and data integration, software architectures for developing software tools, issues in advanced database systems.
+Recommended preparation: COMPSCI 331 or SOFTENG 325 or COMPSCI 718 and 719

 Web, Mobile and Enterprise Computing